Sagebox/Sagebox-rs/README.md

 ![output-collage-gpu](https://user-images.githubusercontent.com/70604831/174467047-dda08078-cf76-4d76-af24-7689271d5a56.png)

 Sagebox's design includes a high-performance GPU graphics module for real-time 3-D visualization.
-The examples above demonstrate 60+ FPS rendering of complex, high-resolution surfaces — often exceeding three million polygons per frame — with minimal CPU usage.
+The examples above demonstrate 60+ FPS GPU-based rendering of complex, high-resolution surfaces (often exceeding three million polygons per frame) with minimal CPU usage.

 Planned for release in the the short-term roadmap, with additional tools for building GPU-accelerated applications released in the following months.